-Brown Pre-College Programs attract serious students from the U.S and over 70 countries across the world.
+Brown Pre-College Programs attract serious students from the U.S. and over 70 countries across the world.
 Many are interested not only in learning something new but also in improving their English language skills in preparation for college.
-Summer@Brown for English Language Learners (ELL) offers courses in a range of disciplines, from sociology and medicine to chemistry and writing and provide students additional language support while experiencing the full program experience the Brown campus has to offer.
+Summer@Brown for English Language Learners (ELL) offers courses in a broad range of academic disciplines, reflecting the breadth and depth of Brown’s undergraduate curriculum.
+Students are provided additional language support while experiencing the full Summer@Brown program experience.

 Interested in learning more?
 Program Director Rosario Navarro has answered some of the most frequently asked questions about Summer@Brown for English Language Learners.

 What is Summer@Brown for English Language Learners?